-- The nature of research, teaching and operations at the Australian National University, may require many staff, students, contractors and visitors to deal with hazardous materials, including hazardous substances, dangerous goods, scheduled carcinogens, and scheduled medicines and poisons (hereafter referred to as chemicals).
+- The nature of research, teaching and operations at the Australian National University, may require many staff, students, contractors and visitors to deal with hazardous materials, including hazardous substances, dangerous goods, restricted and prohibited carcinogens, and scheduled medicines and poisons (hereafter referred to as chemicals).
 Through its policies and procedures the University endeavours to reduce the risk of working with these chemicals to as low as reasonably practicable (ALARP).
 This policy provides the University's rules for managing all chemicals for which the University is responsible to ensure there is no unacceptable risk to people's health and safety or to the environment.

 Adherence to legislation